 Coverage under SCRA terminates up to 90 days after you are discharged from active duty, leave military service, or upon your death.

 Your car-loan lender does not have to get a court order if you signed a waiver.
 The waiver is not legal unless it is:

 For the waiver to be legal, you must have signed it during or after your period of military service.
 If you signed the waiver before you entered military service, it becomes invalid when you enter military service.

 If a creditor repossesses, or attempts to repossess, the car in violation of the SCRA, it can be subject to criminal penalties.
 You might also be entitled to remedies.
-For instance, if a creditor obtains a judgment against you in violation of SCRA, you may be entitled to have that judgment set aside.
+For instance, if a creditor obtains a judgment against you in violation of SCRA, you might be entitled to have that judgment set aside.
 You can also sue the creditor privately for damages and attorneys' fees.